A key part of healthy living is the air you breathe — whether that’s indoors or outdoors.

 And while there’s only so much you can do about the pollution in your city, you can take control of the air in your own home, and the best place to start is with plants that improve indoor air quality.

 According to an often cited Nasa Study on air quality, some indoor plants can reduce common household pollutants.

-However, a much recent study published in the Journal of exposure Science & Environmental Epidemiology shows that while these plants can remove some pollutants from the air, the rate is too slow to make a much of a difference.
+However, a much recent study published in the Journal of Exposure Science & Environmental Epidemiology shows that while these plants can remove some pollutants from the air, the rate is too slow to make much of a difference.

 All the same, plants add natural beauty to your home.
 They are calming and improve focus levels, especially when working from home.

-Have you had any success using these plants to freshen your air indoors?
+Have you had any success using these plants to improve indoor air quality and freshen your indoors?
 Tweet us @greenerideal and let us know!